 Want more information?
 Drop us a line at email@example.com

 Cadets do not need to be familiar with basic programming concepts or have any programming experience.
 We will teach from the fundamentals and up!
-In this four week course, cadets will learn how to write computer code to make a robot perform various tasks assigned by the Commandant.
+In this three week course, cadets will learn how to write computer code to make a robot perform various tasks assigned by the Commandant.
 Get your creativity flowing and walk away with more knowledge to share with your friends and family!

 Participants do not need to be familiar with basic programming concepts or have any programming experience.
 We use the software library for Wink.